Csalais3/Compiler-CSHARP/README.md

 11/21/2023
 -----------
-start with the basic main function
+- Start with the basic main function
+- Create a test program
+- Begin writing the experssion evaluator